Ortyommm/muziqo/README.md

 # Muziqo
 Muziqo is an open-source self-hosted music listening service.
 Users can upload songs and listen to them.

+## Features:
+- Muziqo can be used offline because it uses PWA and caches your favorite songs
+- Reset password functionality via email
+- You can visit other users' pages, watch their favorite songs and playlists
+***
+## Stack:
 Frontend:
 - TypeScript
 - React